-For Students Seeking Tutoring in Chicago Heights, We Offer:
+Private, In-Home Tutoring in Chicago Heights, Illinois

-Chicago Heights District Curriculum Used in Our In-Home Tutoring Programs
+Chicago Heights District and Curriculum

 The mission of the schools is to provide students with relevant educational experiences that help them achieve competency in all academic areas, across curriculums, and the ability to apply these skills to real life endeavors.
 The schools recognize the importance of respecting a multicultural environment and strive to empower individuals personally and socially to achieve their maximum potential using higher order thinking skills so that they are prepared for the constantly changing challenges of our global society.